lucid-wei/g-cubed_teaching_model/4io_folder.md

 | K            |     |     |     |     |     |     |     |     |
 | L            |     |     |     |     |     |     |     |     |

 Note that industry a0N produces good g0N.

-For model 2R164, a01 is ,a02 is.？？？？？？
+For model 2R164, a01 is energy sector,a02 is non-energy sector.

 All model versions include:
 - M is a sector-specific material.